radiantlogic-v8/documentation-new/documentation/maintenance/applying-patches.md

 Prior to updating RadiantOne Identity Data Management to a new patch release, ensure you have a recent environment backup.
 To export the configuration as a backup, execute the following command in the pod and copy that file locally.

-`kubectl exec -it -n iddm-lab fid-0 -- /opt/radiantone/migrate.sh export myexport.zip`
+`kubectl exec -it -n <namespace> fid-0 -- /opt/radiantone/migrate.sh export myexport.zip`

 If the export runs successfully, the file will be created at /opt/radiantone/vds/work/myexport.zip